 In a startup, there are no strategies and steps for the marketing function.
 The goal of Customer Development is to discover these steps and strategies.

-In existing companies, the marketing department implements the strategies and steps that were prepared in the startup phase.
-This is one confusion point between Customer Development and Marketing.
+In existing companies, the marketing department implements the strategies and steps prepared in the startup phase.
+This is one confusing point between Customer Development and Marketing.

-If you have organized your startup with the sales and marketing departments, you are not really doing Customer Development.
-This will cause great harm to your company and often lead to failure.
+If you have organized your startup with the sales and marketing departments, you are not doing Customer Development.
+This will cause significant harm to your company and often lead to failure.

 Another confusing point between Customer Development and Marketing is the marketing research function.

 Market research is defined as the process of gathering, analyzing, and interpreting information about a market, product, customers, etc.

 An existing company uses marketing research to monitor market changes that may indicate opportunities or threats.